turbot/steampipe-plugin-guardrails/docs/tables/guardrails_control_type.md

 # Table: guardrails_control_type

-List all the cloud control types known to Turbot.
+List all the cloud control types known to Turbot Guardrails.

 ## Examples